Australian Open 2017 TV Schedule: Day-by-Day Listings for Entire Tournament

 |Eurosport

-In the U.K., BBC Two will air highlights from January 21 starting between 3 p.m. and 5 p.m..
-In the U.S., ESPN will also broadcast highlight shows throughout the tournament.
+In the U.K., BBC Two will air highlights from Saturday January 21 starting between 3 p.m. and 5 p.m.
+GMT.
+In the U.S., ESPN will also broadcast highlights shows throughout the tournament.